Boris Johnson makes last-ditch attempt to clear his name on Partygate

 The document reportedly criticises the privileges committee’s failure to make a clear distinction between whether Mr Johnson intentionally or unintentionally misled MPs by saying he was not aware of rule-breaking parties.

-One No 10 source told The Times that Lord Pannick document, expected to be released today by the Cabinet Office, has argued this was “unfair” and would create an unhelpful precedent.
+One No 10 source told The Times that Lord Pannick document, expected to be made public today, has argued this was “unfair” and would create an unhelpful precedent.

 “Every day ministers go up to the dispatch box with no idea what they are going to be asked.
 If they make an honest mistake it is surely wrong that they could be held in contempt of parliament,” they said.